ContentsProblem transformation: A definition

-Problem transformation such a collaborative approach, and not unacceptably time consuming.
+Problem transformation is such a collaborative approach, and not an unacceptably time consuming one.

 “In his 1972 paper, [Horst Rittel, an influential early authority on wicked problems] hints at a collaborative approach; one which attempts ‘to make those people who are being affected into participants of the planning process.
 They are not merely asked but actively involved in the planning process’.
 A disadvantage of this approach is that achieving a shared understanding and commitment to solving a wicked problem is a time-consuming process.”

 Problem transformation in actionAt a conceptual level, problem transformation is method-independent.